gatling/gatling/src/docs/content/tutorials/quickstart/index.md

 {{< /alert >}}

 11. Where one sets up the scenarios that will be launched in this Simulation.
-12. Declaring to inject into scenario named *scn* one single user.
+12. Declaring that we will inject one single user into the scenario named *scn*.
 13. Attaching the HTTP configuration declared above.

 {{< alert tip >}}
-For more details regarding Simulation structure, please check out [Simulation reference page]({{< ref "../../reference/current/core/simulation" >}}).
+For more details regarding Simulation structure, please check out the [Simulation reference page]({{< ref "../../reference/current/core/simulation" >}}).
 {{< /alert >}}

 ### Running Gatling